screenbeard/personal-chronicle/content/posts/i-believe-that-people-who-dont-see-what-google-wave-is-for-are-simply-looking-at-it-from-the-wrong-angle-wave-is-not-a-social-tool-its-not-twitter-its-not-gtalk-its-not-facebook-it-was-never-designed.md

-{
+---
+categories:
+- Quote
-    "date": "2009-10-16 00:35:15",
+date: "2009-10-16 00:35:15"
-    "draft": false,
+draft: false
-    "publishDate": "2009-10-16 00:35:15",
+publishDate: "2009-10-16 00:35:15"
-    "slug": "i-believe-that-people-who-dont-see-what-google-wave-is-for-are-simply-looking-at-it-from-the-wrong-angle-wave-is-not-a-social-tool-its-not-twitter-its-not-gtalk-its-not-facebook-it-was-never-designed",
+slug: i-believe-that-people-who-dont-see-what-google-wave-is-for-are-simply-looking-at-it-from-the-wrong-angle-wave-is-not-a-social-tool-its-not-twitter-its-not-gtalk-its-not-facebook-it-was-never-designed
+tags:
+- debate
+- use case
-    "title": "The problems Wave solves",
+title: The problems Wave solves
-    "url": "\/i-believe-that-people-who-dont-see-what-google-wave-is-for-are-simply-looking-at-it-from-the-wrong-angle-wave-is-not-a-social-tool-its-not-twitter-its-not-gtalk-its-not-facebook-it-was-never-designed\/",
-    "tags": [
-        "debate",
-        "use case"
-    ],
-    "categories": [
-        "Quote"
-    ]
+url: /i-believe-that-people-who-dont-see-what-google-wave-is-for-are-simply-looking-at-it-from-the-wrong-angle-wave-is-not-a-social-tool-its-not-twitter-its-not-gtalk-its-not-facebook-it-was-never-designed/
+---
-}> I believe that people who don’t see what Google Wave is for are simply
+> I believe that people who don’t see what Google Wave is for are simply
 > looking at it from the wrong angle.
 Wave is not a social tool.
 It’s
 > not Twitter, it’s not GTalk, it’s not Facebook.
 It was never designed
 > to appeal to the crowds of geeks who are currently trying it out.
 Wave